Buckley-Sitzman-LLP/buckley-sitzman-com/src/services/services.md

       your needs, our work can range from top-level reports to detailed financial models.
   - title: Debt and Finance Advising
+    summary: Manage and pay off your debts in the most advantageous way for you.
     body: Whether your needs are corporate or personal, Buckley & Sitzman, LLP's team can assist you in sorting out the different options available for debt management and financing that will lower your payments and/or reduce